 Cassia is committed to giving back through LA Chefs for Human Rights (LACHR), a fundraising platform that benefits and increases awareness of local human rights causes that directly affect our community.
 Whether it’s helping the homeless through The People Concern or supporting torture victims via Program for Torture Victims, both of these charities offer incredible opportunities for rebuilding the lives of our fellow Angelenos.
 Join us by lending your support!

-Launched in 2016 by Cassia co-owners Kim Luu-Ng (attorney by day) and Bryant Ng (chef by night), LACHR has raised over $250,000 for Program for Torture Victims, which provides medical services and legal support to refugees seeking asylum in Los Angeles.
-This year, Cassia is partnering with The People Concern to solve the homelessness crisis in our city, and to expand on the organization’s ability to feed more people.
+Launched in 2016 by Cassia co-owners Kim Luu-Ng (attorney by day) and Bryant Ng (chef by night), LACHR has raised over $250,000 in the past two years for Program for Torture Victims, which provides medical services and legal support to refugees seeking asylum in Los Angeles.
+In 2018, Cassia partnered with The People Concern to solve the homelessness crisis in our city, and raised nearly $200,000 to help them feed more people.

 The People Concern is a local non-profit organization that helps empower those who are homeless, food insecure or victims of domestic violence to rebuild their lives.
 They provide housing, counseling, wellness programs and food to those in need at their five interim housing sites throughout the city, with the goal of moving individuals into permanent supportive housing.
 Samoshel, one of their Santa Monica interim housing sites, is just several blocks away from Cassia.
 Our goal is to help The People Concern house more homeless individuals and expand their capacity to feed more people by bridging the gap between food waste and those who need food.
 The right to shelter and food are fundamental human rights that thousands of Angelenos are living without, and we hope to play our part in improving upon the human condition here in our city.